cristianoliveira/nextjs-sumup-payments-starter/README.md

 <div align="center">

-# Welcome to Buy me a coffee by SumUp
+# Buy me a coffee by SumUp

 </div>

-This project is mostly a proof of concept on how to use the SumUp online payment ecosystem to start receiving payments online.
+This project is mostly a proof of concept to demonstrate how to use the SumUp online payment ecosystem to start receiving payments online with easy.

 ## Getting started